SmarterApp/RDW_Documentation/docs/API.md

 End-points for submitting organization data; this includes districts, schools, and groups of institutions.

 #### Create Organization Import Request
-Accepts JSON payload, compatible with the format produced by ART.
+Accepts JSON payload, compatible with the [format produced by ART](https://github.com/SmarterApp/TDS_AdministrationAndRegistrationTools/blob/master/external_release_docs/SBAC-11%20TestRegistration%20API.pdf), or CALPADS format.

 The payload should contain all the organization data necessary to resolve all contents; for example, if a school is in a group under a district, all three must be present in the payload.
 The payload must be valid JSON but the exact structure doesn't matter a lot: the system will parse the payload looking for the required fields: `entityType`, `entityId`, `entityName`, `parentEntityId`.

-There are two ways of posting content: with a raw body of type `application/json` or form-data (file upload).
+There are two ways of posting content: with a raw body of type `application/json` or `text/csv` or form-data (file upload).

 * Host: import service
 * URL: `/organizations/imports`